Siddhantraje6/YouTube-Transcript-Retrieval-using-CrewAI-LLM-Gemini/README.md

 ## API Reference
-By default all of the CrewAI agents and tools use OPENAI as their LLM provider (paid only) but this can be changed by specificaly mentioning model name and its api
+By default all of the CrewAI agents and tools use OPENAI as their LLM provider (paid only) but this can be changed by specificaly mentioning model name and its api.
 We can generate our api keys from Google cloud console, Google has its own free tier.

 | Parameter | Type     | Description                |